leon332157/grail-py3/README.md

 The license of Grail allows essentially unrestricted use and redistribution.
-The full text of the license can be found in the file LICENSE in the _src_ directory.
+The full text of the license can be found in the file LICENSE in the _grail_ directory.
 The sources are Copyright © CNRI 1996–1999.
 Grail is a registered trademark of CNRI.